-Hory Sankar Mukerjee, author of The Gift of The Gab, underlines the necessity of good communication, in a world where it means different things to different people.
+Hory Sankar Mukerjee, the author of The Gift of The Gab, underlines the necessity of good communication, in a world where it means different things to different people.
 He journeys through various aspects of communication, from using specific vocabulary to better listening skills.

 Through this, he gives several rules for Networking.
 Some of which are: